List of Doug episodes: Season 1 (1991)

+Doug is reluctant to ask Patti to the Tri-County Fair, so Skeeter invites Beebe to go with them too.
+Once at the fair, Doug wants to get the chance to ride the Ferris wheel with Patti.Before Beebe's big costume party, Skeeter has to tell Doug that they can't go because he believes that he and his family are going move to a new town.
+Doug can't believe Skeeter has to move, but then Skeeter secretly moves in with Doug in order to stay in Bluffington with his best friend.

 Season 2 (1992)

 Beginning with this season, only a single piece of music is played during the closing credits, though the animation remains the same until the fifth season.

 Additionally, the more familiar Jumbo Pictures closing logo started to be used.

 This season is also one of the only two seasons to not have any full-length episodes.